akononovicius/physRisk-content-repository/pages/topics.md

 Most widely known example of dynamical chaos is the Butterfly effect – butterfly flapping its wings may cause hurricane on next week, but thousand kilometers away.
-In this section of Physics of Risk website we aim to show that even smallest bias of initial conditions, of reality itself, might be the reason for unexpected results and chaos.
+In this section of Physics of Risk blog we aim to show that even smallest bias of initial conditions, of reality itself, might be the reason for unexpected results and chaos.